bordoley/reactive-js/packages/core/docs/interfaces/_observable_.observerlike.md

 ▸ **notify**(`next`: T): *void*

-Notifies the the subscriber of the next notification produced by the observable source.
+Notifies the the observer of the next notification produced by the observable source.

-Note: The `notify` method must be called from within a `SchedulerContinuationLike` scheduled using the subscriber's `schedule` method.
+Note: The `notify` method must be called from within a `SchedulerContinuationLike` scheduled using the observer's `schedule` method.

 **Parameters:**